5 releases

 Changing into the directory with both a .envrc and .renv file will automatically source your encrypted secrets in the environment.

-[!IMPORTANT] If a valid session token is not set, changing into a directory with a trusted .envrc will prompt you for your password.
-This will fail as input will not be passed to Rudric.
-I'm working on a solution for this but for now, start a session with rudric session first.
+[!IMPORTANT] FISH USERS: If a valid session token is not set, changing into a directory with a trusted .envrc will prompt you for your password.
+This will fail and your terminal will hang as input will not be passed to Rudric.
+This is due to a bug in direnv not being able to read stdin in fish.

 Crates